-It’s true that in any job you might have to unexpectedly deal with blood, we’ve compiled a list of those medical jobs where you’re least likely to have contact with the red stuff.
+It’s true that in any job you might have to unexpectedly deal with blood, but we compiled a list of those medical jobs where you’re least likely to have contact with the red stuff.
 We even broken down our list into two job categories for convenience: patient-oriented and technology-focused.

 Note: You won’t see some jobs you might expect on this list.
 Some jobs you wouldn’t necessarily associate with blood contact actually do come into contact with it, especially during emergency situations.
 Jobs like radiologic technologist, dental assistant, diagnostic medical sonographer and medical assistant can be included in that list.

-Patient-focused careersIf you enjoy interacting with others and aren’t afraid to comfort the sick or injured, a patient-oriented job in the healthcare industry could be a good fit for you.
-In these careers, you might be the first point of contact in a doctor’s office, or you could help patients re-learn skills after an injury.
+Patient-focused careersIf you enjoy interacting with others and aren’t afraid to comfort the sick or injured, a patient-focused job in the healthcare industry could be a perfect fit for you.
+In these careers, you might be the first point of contact in a doctor’s office, or you could help patients re-learn skills after suffering from an injury.

 The following professionals work in a variety of settings, but they all work directly with patients.